Monopoles and Fairfax County Public Schools

 The Federal Communications Commission (FCC) regulates cellular and personal communication service carriers and the allowable limits for frequency and electromagnetic field power.
 FCC guidelines are identical to those recommended by the National Council on Radiation Protection and Measurements.

 The FCC is also responsible for setting standards for safe exposure to radio frequency (RF) emissions (FCC RF Safety).
-All applications for new sites must include data on the highest level of emissions that can result from placement of the monopole and the respective antenna array(s).
+All applications for new sites must include data on the highest level of emissions that can result from the placement of the monopole and the respective antenna array(s).
 The RF emissions from cellular antennas placed on monopoles at FCPS sites have been assessed and found to be well below federal guidelines.
-In addition, FCPS contracts to have all sites tested annually for RF emission levels.
-RF Emission Safety Summary Reports are available on the "Locations of Existing Poles" table below.
+In addition, FCPS contracts to have all sites tested periodically for RF emission levels.
+The most recent RF Emission Safety Summary Reports are available in the "Locations of Existing Poles" table below.

 Locations of Existing Poles

-A total of (29) FCPS school/admin sites host (35) monopoles.
-Carriers located on monopoles include AT&T, Sprint, T-Mobile, Verizon, Cricket, and Clearwire.
+A total of (30) FCPS school/admin sites host (35) monopoles.
+Carriers located on monopoles include AT&T, T-Mobile, Verizon, Clearwire, and DISH.
 Following is a listing of those sites and the initial installation year of the respective monopole(s):

 |School/Center Type||Monopole Install Year(s)||Annual RF Emission Safety Summary Report *|